 I just returned from vacation and have a few observations from the road that affect our lives as sellers:

-Be prepared with a back up.
-When it rained, we had an alternative venue to explore (even if it often was a pub!).
+- Be prepared with a back up.
+When it rained, we had an alternative venue to explore (even if it was often just a pub!).

-Just because you are similar to someone doesn’t mean you will understand each other.
+- Just because you are similar to someone doesn’t mean you will understand each other.
 Case in point, a Glaswegian accent.
-Always ask for clarification if you’re confused, when you leave a sales meeting and you’re unclear or have many assumptions, you will never win the business.
+Always ask for clarification if you’re confused, when you leave a sales meeting and you’re unclear on what was discussed, you will never win the business.